 If there is one record that will most certainly never be broken it is Charley "Old Hoss" Radbourn's 60 wins in 1884.
 This number is in dispute; it wavers, according to your source, from 59 to 61.
 But what is not under dispute is the fact that Radbourn had one of the most remarkable and gutsy seasons in baseball history.

-On July 23, the Hoss took the reins of the Grays pitching duties and pitched in nine straight ball games, going 7-1 with one tie.
+On July 23rd, the Hoss took the reins of the Grays' pitching duties and pitched in nine straight ball games, going 7-1 with one tie.
 After playing one game in right field, he pitched in six consecutive contests.
 He returned to the field, experimenting at shortstop for one game, then hurled in an incredible 20 games in a row.
-During this period, Radbourn had an amazing 20-game winning streak.
-Radbourn finally decided to take a rest on September 5, with his Grays in the middle of a long winning streak.
+During this period, Radbourn had an amazing 18-game winning streak, although some sources credited him with up to 20 straight wins.
+Radbourn finally decided to take a rest on September 5th, with his Grays in the middle of a long winning streak.

 In 1884, Charley "Old Hoss" Radbourn won an all-time record 59 games and then won all 3 World Series games for the Providence Grays.
-After the season he was probably tired, his total innings pitched including the Series was a record 700.7.
+The discepancy about whether he actually won 60 or 61 games (sources differ) come from two games in which he came in in relief for Sweeney with the score tied, on July 8th and July 28th, and both times Providence won the game.
+Under modern rules, these would be considered relief wins for Radbourn, but at the time they were generally credited to Sweeney, but not always, as the rules for pitcher wins were fluid.
+Hence the continuing uncertainty about his true record.
+After the season he was probably tired, his total innings pitched including the Series was a record 700 2/3.
 It was an expansion year, which may explain some of it, but the previous year he had also won 48.
-This total of 48 wins in 1883 is tied for fifth all-time.
+Indeed, this total of 48 wins in 1883 is tied for fifth all-time.
 As a result of those two brilliant back-to-back seasons, he won 300 games in just 11 seasons.
 He ended with 309 career wins.

 He won his first 20 decisions against Philadelphia: no other pitcher has ever done this, against any team.
 Four pitchers have started 19-1 against a team: Nig Cuppy against St Louis, Larry Jackson and Juan Marichal both against the Mets, and Roy Oswalt against the Reds.